-What are verbal operants?
+What are Verbal Operants?

-For example, some children with autism develop echolalia which is the act of repeating words or phrases without appropriate context or communication purpose; while others may have expressive language but with limited receptive language.
+For example, some children with autism develop echolalia, which is the act of repeating words or phrases without appropriate context or communication purpose.
+In contrast, others may have expressive language but limited receptive language.

 For parents or therapists to assess a child’s language skills in terms of verbal behavior, the key questions include: